yunong713/Travelers/README.md

 ##### Provided recommendations to improve Customer Lifetime Value and retention rates:
 Market Segmentation: high credit, from broker, fewer children family and higher tenure ratio.

-Premium affordable indicator considering the number of working family members and number of Children.
+Set Premium affordable indicator considering the number of working family members and number of Children.